Skip to content

 ldev portal content prune --group-id 2710030 --root-folder 15588732 --keep 100 --dry-run

-5. Diagnose and fix locally
+5. Triage and fix locally

 bash